portittech/pay-with-toonie-doc/README.md

 });
 ```

-This will return an Access Token with full access in your account.
+This will return an Access Token with **full access in your account**.

 ## 2. Payment Session Creation